Yandex Cloud

 • See also

 WAF analyzes a web app's incoming HTTP requests according to pre-configured rules.
-Based on the analysis results, certain actions are applied to HTTP requests.
+Based on the analysis results, certain actions are applied to HTTP requests: the request can be allowed, blocked, or forwarded to SmartCaptcha.

-For more information about connecting to a security profile, see Create and connect a WAF profile.
+For more information about connecting to a security profile, see this section.

 The following settings are available in the WAF profile: